The Administration–>Application module includes the following options:

 To delete a lookup table, select the value from the list and click the delete icon.

 Username Display Configuration

-1. Check the radio button to select either use full username or user identifier.
+1. Check the radio button to select either use full name or user identifier.

-To set the idle time, enter the time in milliseconds then click Apply.
+Enter the amount of idle time in milliseconds and then click .

-You can specify the length of time to retain the audit and notification events in ArkCase FOIA.
+Use the Audit History option to specify the length of time to retain the audit and notification events in ArkCase.

-Enter the days to retain the audit and notification events.
-Click Apply.
+Enter the days to retain the audit and notification events and then click the button.